 VOLUNTEER PROJECT MANAGER

 Your design eye.
 Your project management skills.
 Your vendor relationships.
-If you are a design professional, volunteer as a Project Manager, to use your design expertise to work directly with families to assess their needs and curate furnishings that create beautiful, functional living space.
+Whether you're a design professional, a skilled organizer with an eye for space and function, or someone who simply knows how to bring a room together — volunteer as a Project Manager to work directly with families, assess their needs, and curate furnishings that create beautiful, functional homes.

 “This house welcomed the weary flood victims back home… and it was the soft landing I had hoped for.
 It felt like the old home but fresh and new.
 A place to make new memories for generations to come.
 Thank you.”